rackerlabs/support-how-to/content/cloud-block-storage/prepare-your-cloud-block-storage-volume.md

 1. To bring the volume online, in the Disks pane, right-click the offline drive and select **Bring Online** from the pop-up menu.

+    **Note:** If you want to move the volume to a different server, begin by un-mounting the volume.
+Repeat this same step, but select **Offline** to unmount the volume, and then repeat this **Partition and format drive* process for the new endpoint.

 2. In the Disks pane, right-click the drive and select **New Volume** from the pop-up menu.
 In Windows Server 2008, you right-click the